Global gas prices rally on hot summer, storage demand

 “We are seeing a lot of buying now (in China) in preparation for winter after last year,” a Singapore-based LNG trader said, adding that buyers are undeterred by high spot prices even though it means a loss for them, with Chinese domestic wholesale prices currently lower than spot LNG prices.

-A China-based trader said robust buying from China is also being spurred by energy security reasons as they want to avoid a situation like last winter, when spot prices rose to above $30 per mmBtu amid gas shortages.
+A China-based trader said robust buying from China is also being spurred by energy security reasons as they want to avoid a repeat of last winter, when spot prices rose to above $30 per mmBtu, spurred by gas shortages.

 The two traders declined to be named because they are not authorised to speak with media.